 “commit”

 In CVS and Subversion, “commit” means to send your changes to the remote repository.
 In git the action of committing (with “git commit”) is entirely local; the closest equivalent of “cvs commit” is “git push”.
-In addition, the word “commit” in git has different verb and noun senses (although frankly I’ve never found this confusing myself).
-To quote from the helpful git glossary:
+In addition, the word “commit” in git is used as both a verb and a noun (although frankly I’ve never found this confusing myself – when you commit, you create a commit).

 “checkout”